-The rapid development and growth of urban areas is putting increased pressure on the environment including green spaces and urban parks.
-Green spaces including street landscapes, lawns, public park areas, gardens, crops and forests is needed to improve the urban areas and to provide a quality of life to the population.
+The rapid development and growth of urban areas are putting increased pressure on the environment including green spaces and urban parks.
+Green spaces including street landscapes, lawns, public park areas, gardens, crops, and forests are needed to improve the urban areas and to provide a quality of life to the population.
 Vegetation offers oxygen and reduces energy demands on the environment and enhances views with a natural environment.
-The use of GIS data and satellite imagery to manage and monitor green spaces are crucial to improving urban environments and plays an important role to life all arounds us.
+The use of GIS data and satellite imagery to manage and monitor green spaces is crucial to improving urban environments and plays an important role to life all around us.

 GIS maps and satellite imagery supports: